Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 - Otherwise, equality by reference is implementation-defined and should not be used as a means of comparing such values.

 Reference equality expressions always have type `kotlin.Boolean`.

+> Note: in the current version of Kotlin, using the reference equality expression to compare [built-in integer values][Built-in integer types] or [built-in floating-point values][Built-in floating point arithmetic types] is deprecated as these have no available constructors and such a comparison is meaningless and error-prone due to the reasons stated above

 #### Value equality expressions